Judith Anderson: Later career

 In 1982, she returned to Medea, this time playing the Nurse opposite Zoe Caldwell in the title role.
 Caldwell had appeared in a small role in the Australian tour of Medea in 1955–56.
 She was nominated for the Tony Award for Best Performance by a Featured Actress in a Play.

 In 1984, she appeared in Star Trek III: The Search for Spock as the Vulcan High Priestess T'Lar.

-That same year, she commenced a three-year stint as matriarch Minx Lockridge on the NBC serial Santa Barbara.
+That same year, she commenced a three-year stint as matriarch Minx Lockridge on the daytime NBC soap opera Santa Barbara elapsing from 1984 until 1987.
 When asked why, she replied "Why not?
 It's practically the same as doing a play."

-She had professed to be a fan of the daytime genre – she had watched General Hospital for twenty years – but after signing with Santa Barbara, she complained about her lack of screen time.
+She had professed to be a fan of the daytime genre – she had watched General Hospital for 20 years – but after signing with Santa Barbara, she complained about her lack of screen time.
 The highlight of her stint was when Minx tearfully revealed the horrific truth that she had switched the late Channing Capwell with Brick Wallace as a baby, preventing her illegitimate grandson from being raised as a Capwell.
-This resulted in her receiving a Supporting Actress Emmy Nomination although her screen time afterwards diminished to infrequent appearances.
+This resulted in her receiving a Supporting Actress Emmy nomination although her screen time afterwards diminished to infrequent appearances.
 After leaving the series, she was succeeded in the role by the quarter-century younger American actress Janis Paige.

 Her last movies were The Booth and Impure Thoughts (both 1985).